gerstrong/Commander-Genius/readme.txt

 ZidaneA (For his music tracks!)
 Iv4n

-Also many special thanks to Tulip who has been supporting me all the time in testing the Windows version of CKP.
+Also many special thanks to Martin Hauber (Tulip) who has been supporting me all the time in testing the Windows version of CKP.
 Without you it wouldn't be so great now!

+And very special thanks to Chad Ian Anderson (Pizza2004), Scott (Pickle) and Albert Zeyer for his changes.
+They helped us a lot on the code.

 I'm sure, there were more people who helped me and I forgot to mention, but many thanks to them, too.